Cowboy Ninja Viking: Film adaptation

 In 2010, it was announced that Disney had purchased the rights to make a film adaptation of the comic book.
 Zombieland screenwriters Paul Wernick and Rhett Reese were slated to pen the film's script.
 Disney dropped the film in turnaround and Universal acquired the rights in 2012, with World War Z director Marc Forster attached to direct, and Craig Mazin attached to write the script.
 On November 20, 2014, Chris Pratt was cast as the lead.
 On January 29, 2015, John Wick directors David Leitch and Chad Stahelski were in early talks to replace Forster, who left the project.
 In August 2017, Deadline announced that no director was attached yet.
 On January 31, 2018, Michelle MacLaren was confirmed as director for the film.
 On May 19, 2018, Dan Mazeau and Ryan Engle were brought on board to rewrite the script.
 In June 2018, Pratt confirmed MacLaren and members of the production team were in Berlin testing actors, with filming to commence in July.
 On July 30, 2018, Priyanka Chopra was cast in the lead female role opposite Pratt.
 The film was set to release on June 28, 2019, but was pulled from its release schedule in August 2018.
-In October 2018, Universal announced that the film had been shelved.
+That same month, Universal announced that the film had been shelved.